darrellpenta/UserTests/README.md

   chunk_output_type: inline
 ---

-The functions in this package compute success rates and confidence intervals following [Jeff Sauro's excellent write up on MeasuringU](https://measuringu.com/wald/)
+The functions in this package compute success rates and confidence intervals following [Jeff Sauro's excellent write up on MeasuringU](https://measuringu.com/wald/) and Sauro and Lewis (2012).

 # Install packages
 Install and load the ``UserTests`` package and some other packages.